 - Hybrids have balanced effects.
 These can be good if you just want to chill and not be conked out.

 Therefore, if you’re looking to catch more than 40 winks, the best marijuana strains for sleep are indica dominant strains.

 Why can’t you sleep?

 One more thing, why you can’t sleep makes a difference as well.
 Is it because of pain?
 Or because you’re anxious and can’t turn off your mind?
 Have you always had trouble sleeping?
-Or are you just a night owl.
-Figuring that out will also help determine the kind of cannabis you need to try.
+Or are you just a night owl?.
+Figuring that out will also help determine the best cannabis strains to help you sleep.